Shipping A Vehicle is Shipping A Vehicle, Right?

-There can also be differences when shipping a sedan versus shipping an SUV or pickup truck.
+There can also be differences between shipping a sedan and an SUV or pickup truck.
 In most cases, it’s not a matter of the time it will take, but the technology and equipment that needs to be used and the transport cost.
 So, what causes the difference in pricing when shipping a sedan versus an SUV or pickup truck?

 The weight of the vehicles being transported affects the transporting process in several ways.

 - Heavier vehicles require more fuel on the part of the towing vehicle.

 - Vehicles with higher weights will often bring the transport’s speed down through sheer mass, or the driver may need slower speeds due to safety concerns.
 Either way, this lengthens the transport time, and more time on the road means a higher cost for the hauler.

 - Heavier loads cause greater wear and tear on trailers and components.

 - Auto transporters must adhere to the rules of the road, including strict weight limits.
 This could lead to the hauler having to haul a load short a vehicle or two if some of them are heavier.
 Not filling all spots means that the hauler either raises the price per vehicle or risks losing money on the transport.

 - Heavier loads require larger vehicles with larger engines and stouter frames.